Best Things to Do in Switzerland in the Winter – Winter Guide

 As a Switzerland fan, I love exploring the country at any time, but I have to admit that I am not a winter sports fan.

-I have asked a few well-travelled bloggers to share their favorite winter activities in Switzerland.
+I have asked a few well-traveled bloggers to share their favorite winter activities in Switzerland.
 They include some winter sports, but not exclusively, and so there is something for everyone.

 The best things to do in Switzerland in winter